zacuke/vscode-waterfox-debug/README.md

 ## Changelog

+### Version 0.6.4
+* fix breakpoint handling when a Firefox tab is reloaded
+* only send javascript-related warnings and errors from Firefox to the debug console

 ### Version 0.6.3
 * Add configuration option for diagnostic logging
 * Make conversion between paths and urls more robust